jermsmit/resume/README.md

 ## About

-Proven IT leader with 20+ years of experience in enterprise infrastructure, IT operations, and team leadership — including 10+ years managing global teams in regulated Life Sciences SaaS environments.
+Proven IT leader with 20+ years of experience in enterprise infrastructure, IT operations, and team leadership, including 10+ years managing global teams in regulated Life Sciences SaaS environments.
 Demonstrated success building high-performing teams, driving digital transformation, and delivering technology solutions aligned to business strategy.

 ---